A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

 \mystar {^\star}

-Strengthening an argument it is desirable to make it as strong as possible.
-We shall now generalize the stronger Bell argument that we have just presented so as to rule out \emph{all} theories that can be ruled out by this type of argument.
-In order to capture all theories we shall proceed systematically and list a scheme of all logically possible theories, for each of which we check whether it is consistent under the given assumptions, and, if it is, whether it implies Bell inequalities or not.
-Note that this list will also contain theories that do not seem physically plausible.
-It is important, however, to include these theories into our investigation because in the end we aim to show that we have provided the strongest possible argument on a qualitative level (see section~\ref{sec:strong-poss-cons}).

-As we have said in the last section, local factorization and (H$_{16}^\alpha$) are particular product forms of the hidden joint probability.
-In general, according to the product rule of probability theory, any hidden joint probability can equivalently be written as a product,
+What alternatives to local factorization are there, that might serve to derive Bell inequalities?
+Local factorization is a specific product form of the \enquote{hidden joint probability} (of the outcomes), as I shall call $P(\alpha \beta | a b \lambda)$. \footnote{{} \enquote{Hidden} because the probability is conditional on the hidden state $\lambda$ and thus is not empirically accessible.} In general, according to the product rule of probability theory, any hidden joint probability can equivalently be written as a product,

-Since there are two such general product forms, one whose first factor is a conditional probability of $\zv \alpha$ and one whose first factor is a conditional probability of $\zv \beta$, for the time being, let us restrict our considerations to the product form \eqref{min-fact-alpha}, until in the next section we shall transfer the results to the other form \eqref{min-fact-beta}.
+(if according to the underlying probability distribution the involved conditional probabilities are well-defined).
+Since there are two product forms, one whose first factor is a conditional probability of $\zv \alpha$ and one whose first factor is a conditional probability of $\zv \beta$, for the time being let us restrict our considerations to the product form \eqref{min-fact-alpha} until in \autoref{sec:compl-part} we shall transfer the results to the other form \eqref{min-fact-beta}.